The-Hacker-Organization/www.mineccoin.com/README.md

-# https-mineccoin.com
+# www.mineccoin.com
-Century Coin is a digital currency which allows each Individual to Mine and Earn Century Coin (CCoins) using their mobile phone for free.
+Century Coin ($CCoin) 🏆⚒️, Is a digital currency which allow Individuals to @MINE and @EARN Cryptocurrency using their Smartphone for Free 💯